mcaple/kb/Obsidian/Useage.md

 ### Useful configuration
 - Enable 'Slash commands' in core plugins as this allow a / to present a menu of commands.
+- Install 'Natural Language Dates' this allows you to use things like @Today or @Next Week